Lecture 3: Joint Probability

 Even though both dependence measures (Pearson and Kendall) are 0, there is actually deterministic dependence here (i.e., \(X\) determines \(Y\)).
 Luckily, there are many monotonic relationships in practice, making Kendall’s \(\tau_K\) a handy measure of dependence.

 Covariance and correlation measure the strength of dependence for numeric random variables, but what about categorical random variables?
-Back in Lecture 1: Depicting Uncertainty, we saw entropy (2) as a measure of spread that works even for categorical variables.
+Back in the first lecture, we saw entropy as a measure of spread that works even for categorical variables.
 If covariance is a (multivariate) generalization of variance, do we have a (multivariate) generalization of entropy?
 The answer is yes!
 And it is called mutual information.

 Definition of Mutual Information